mcameriere/android-navigation-simple/README.md

 # android-navigation-simple

+A simple Android app with a navigagation graph and two destinations.

 ## Start a new Android Studio project

 * Launch **Android Studio** and click **Start a new Android Studio project**